eobermuhlner/big-math/docs/releases/next_release_note.md

-Strict unit testing has shown that the `log()` function would not calculate with the maximum precision, especially if the `x` argument was transformed into another value range (for example `x` > 10).
+Strict unit testing has shown that the `log()` function would not calculate with the maximum precision, especially if the `x` argument was transformed into another value range (for example if `x > 10`).

-This has been fixed by doing the internal transformation calculations with a higher precision.
+This has been fixed by calculating the internal transformation calculations with a higher precision.

 # Enhancements